MCCitiesNetwork/Elections/README.md

 # Elections — In‑Game Usage Guide

-This guide shows players and staff how to run elections entirely in‑game: commands, permissions, menus, voting, exports, and health checks.
+This guide shows players and staff how to run elections entirely in‑game: simple commands, permissions, menus, voting, exports, and health checks.

 Quick tip: the base command is `/elections` (alias: `/democracyelections`).